telenovelachuan/shakespear_plays/README.md

 1. Logistic Regression

 Uses multinomial multi_class regressor in sklearn(softmax) to conduct multi-label classification.
-It trains rather slow due to the huge amount of attributes.
+Training was rather slow due to the huge amount of attributes, and finally came out with a model of 13G, which is beyond Github's limit for file size :(
 Reaches an accuracy of 0.5556 on testing set.

 2. Random Forest